Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 ![An example of a Scale Vector 2 Processor setup in the Input Action Asset Editor](./Images/Processors-Scale-Look.png)

-There are two Bindings attached to the Action.
+There are two bindings attached to the Action.
 The input value ranges of the two bindings are very different.
-To mitigate this difference, it helps to use a Scale Processor on each of the Bindings.
+To mitigate this difference, it helps to use a Scale Processor on each of the bindings.
 See how the Scale Processor normalizes the input data values for a joystick and a pointer (e.g., a mouse) in the images below.

 ![An example of a Scale Vector 2 Processor setup in the Input Action Asset Editor](./Images/Processors-Scale-Look-Pointer.png)